chrischant3/lifes-a-riot-with-spies/README.md

 npm start - will start the application on port 3000 - navigate to http://localhost:3000 env PORT={port_number} npm start will start on http://localhost:{port_number}

+npm run dev - will start the application using nodemon
 ```

 ## Docker